Hunter Renfrow Player Prop Bets for NFL Week 11 | Las Vegas vs. Cincinnati 11/21/2021

 Matchup vs. Cincinnati

-- In his one matchup against the Bengals, Renfrow's 66 receiving yards total is 3.5 more than his over/under for Sunday's game (62.5).
+- Renfrow had 66 receiving yards per game in one career matchup against the Bengals, 3.5 more than his receiving yards prop bet over/under for Sunday's game (62.5).

-- Renfrow did not have a touchdown catch in that outing against the Bengals.
+- Renfrow did not have a touchdown catch in that contest against the Bengals.

-- The 275.8 passing yards the Bengals give up per game makes them the NFL's 25th-ranked pass defense this season.
+- This week Renfrow will face the NFL's 25th-ranked pass defense (275.8 yards allowed per game).

-- The Bengals' defense is third in the NFL, conceding 1.3 passing touchdowns per game.
+- The Bengals' defense is third in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances